pysat/pysat/README.md

 # Installation
 ## Starting from scratch
 * Python and associated packages for science are freely available.
-Convenient science python package setups are available from https://www.python.org/ and [Anaconda](https://www.anaconda.com/distribution/).
-Anaconda also includes a developer environment.
+Convenient science python package setups are available from https://www.python.org/, [Anaconda](https://www.anaconda.com/distribution/), and other locations (some platform specific).
+Anaconda also includes a developer environment that works well with pysat.
 Core science packages such as numpy, scipy, matplotlib, pandas and many others may also be installed directly via pip or your favorite package manager.

 * Installation through pip
 ```